 Don’t ask us for how long the Pro-120 / 150 will deliver full current into a stalled motor before it (the controller) overheats.
 We have never tried it as we did not want to fry the Bosch!
 But into an Ohio motor it takes the best part of a minute to cause the Pro-120 / 150 to cut out.
 We do not think the Bosch would survive that long!

 The Bosch motor is available in 3 versions.
 Two of these have Offset Brushes.
 These are therefore less efficient in reverse.
-It is also probable that, even on the reversible motor, there are slight offsets due to manufacturing tolerances.
-So, on a robot, where one motor is left side and the other right, one motor will always be in reverse.
+If a pair of these are used on a robot [one on the left, and the other right] one motor will always be in reverse.
 The effect is that you may get a steering bias in one direction going forward and in the opposite direction in reverse.
-If you adjust out the imbalance in one direction, you will increase the reverse imbalance!
-Very difficult to set up properly, unless you fit tacho generator feedback to both controllers.
+You may be able to dial this out using the exponential or mixing functions of a programmable transmitter.

 The three Bosch 750w motors are: